phanthaoIT/TeamCity-TestFlight-Appium-ReactNative/README.md

 + Appium to write the automation test
 + Reactnative to write app

-The guidelines in this repo will show you how to trigger a TeamCity build from a push on GitHub, and how to run automation tests with Kobiton.
+Kobiton is a mobile cloud platform that enables users to perform manual or automated testing on iOS and Android devices.
+This guide will demonstrate how to configure Travis CI to get the latest build on Testflight and run Appium automation tests on Kobiton Test Cloud service.

 ## Contents